 - Preheat the oven to 180 C/ 350 F

-- Stir in the dried yeast in a small bowl and pour in ½ cup warm water.
+- Stir in the dried yeast and sugar in a small bowl and pour in ½ cup warm water.
 Dissolve the yeast in water, mixing with your fingers.
 Set aside for the yeast mixture to get frothy for 5 minutes.

 - Combine the flour and salt in a large bowl.